scrabbletank/farhome-rules/rulesdoc.md

 If the target is an unwilling creature they make the save again at the end of their turn, freeing themselves from your levitation on success.
 If the target is in the air when the spell ends it drops to the ground normally.
 If the target becomes heavier than the spell can carry (for example a creature standing ontop of a levitating slab) the spell ends.

-The maximum weight doubles for every level above cantrip.
+The maximum weight doubles for every level cast above cantrip.

 ___
 #### Life Sense